shadowmoose/pyderman/README.md

 # Chromedriver installer

-This is a super-simple package that can automatically find & download the newest (or whichever you speficy) version of the chromedriver executable.
+This is a super-simple package that can automatically find & download the newest (or whichever you specify) version of the chromedriver executable.

 It should work on Windows/Linx/Mac, and also supports os-specific permissions.